jaqmol/teth/README.md

 - `<key-path-a>, <key-path-b>, ...` one or many key paths, which resolve to data models, which will be added to call arguments of handler function.
 The handler function will be called with:
   1. the original `<message>` that was sent
   2. all data models requested by the key-paths
-  3. a `<patch>` function that takes changed data models in the same order and count as requested key-paths.
-Calling it is optional.

 A middleware can be reused throughout several **T** function definitions: